Niisoks/Tetris-RayLib4DC/README.md

 ## Purpose of this Repository
 This is a simple recreation of tetris created using raylib following [this tutorial](https://www.youtube.com/watch?v=wVYKG_ch4yM) by youtuber "[Programming With Nick](https://www.youtube.com/@programmingwithnick)".
 I wanted to create a game for the sega dreamcast and get it running on actual hardware, but don't actually have any real experience with dreamcast homebrew development or C/C++ development, so this repository is going to show my whole learning process.

+## Ball example
+At the start of the tutorial, Nick [shows off a template repository](https://github.com/educ8s/Raylib-CPP-Starter-Template-for-VSCODE-V2/tree/main).
+I ported this over first and it might be a good place to get started with Raylib development on the dreamcast.

+This template Ball Example is stored in the [BallTemplate branch](https://github.com/Niisoks/Tetris-RayLib4DC/tree/BallTemplate) in this repository

 ## Learning goals in this repository
 - [ ] Understand and use C/C++
 - [ ] Get a grasp of RayLib4DC